top of page

 T-BONE

-T-BONE TEJON, (Spanish for badger), is 1996 offspring of Peppy San Badger.
+Meet the horse who started it all: T-BONE TEJON, (tejon is Spanish for badger).
+This1996 offspring of Peppy San Badger.
 In his younger days T-Bone was a barrel and pole bending horse.
 He has been part of our family since 2017, and is the quintessential family horse.
 He is loved by all who meet him, and has taught lots of kids the ropes.
-We are honored to know a few of his former owners, including his breeder and his former "kid" who is now an adult.
+We are honored to know his former owners, including his breeder and his former "kid" who is now an adult.

 His breeder bought him back eventually, and brought him home to California.
 She was unable to use him as she intended, so she listed him for sale.
 My son, Evan, had previously taken English riding lessons, and decided he didn't enjoy it.
 When Evan started taking western lessons on T-Bone, the breeder saw the way T-Bone took special care of him.
 Evan has Autism, and T was incredibly intuitive and gentle with him.
 He is more than a horse to us, as he changed the trajectory of Evan's life.